The Faraway Tree: Continuations by other authors

 Silky's Story by Jeanne Willis, 2020.

 Moonface's Story by Emily Lamm, 2021 (picture book).

 The Magic Faraway Tree: A New Adventure by Jacqueline Wilson was published in May 2022.

 The Magic Faraway Tree: A Christmas Adventure by Jacqueline Wilson published in October 2023, continues the story of Milo, Mia and Birdy from Wilson's earlier book.

 Adaptations

 Film

 In October 2014, it was announced that the books will be adapted for the cinema for the first time and are being developed for a live action film version by Sam Mendes' production company, Neal Street Productions.
 As of 2021, the film was still listed as being "in development".

-In May 2024, it was announced that the film adaptation, under the script of Simon Farnaby and direction by Ben Gregor, will be starred by Andrew Garfield and Claire Foy.
+In May 2024, it was announced that the film adaptation, under the script of Simon Farnaby and direction by Ben Gregor, will star Andrew Garfield and Claire Foy.
+The film was released on 27th March 2026.

 Television

-In 1997, stories from the novels were adapted into animated ten-minute episodes for the TV series Enid Blyton's Enchanted Lands which aired on Children's BBC and CBBC on Choice.
+In 1997, stories from the novels were adapted into animated ten-minute episodes for the TV series Enid Blyton's Enchanted Lands which was produced by Cosgrove Hall Films and aired on Children's BBC and CBBC on Choice.
 The series, entitled Enchanted Lands: The Magic of the Faraway Tree had 13 episodes: